EN | JP | Last updated: 2026-01

 Args:

-n_states: Number of states
+n_states: Number of discrete states

-n_actions: Number of actions
+n_actions: Number of discrete actions

 alpha: Learning rate